 Limitations of array Pointers to strings

 When we are using a two-dimensional array of characters we are at liberty to either initialize the strings where we are declaring the array, or receive the stringsusing scanf() function.
-However,when we are using an array of pointers to stringswe can initialize the strings at the place where we are declaring the array,but we cannot receive the strings from keyboard using scanf().Thus the following
+However,when we are using an array of pointers to stringswe can initialize the strings at the place where we are declaring the array,but we cannot receive the strings from keyboard using scanf().Thus the followingprogram would never work out.

 main()